Daniel-KM/Omeka-S-module-ViewerJs/README.md

 of Mozilla [pdf.js] and the standard office formats via [WebODF].
 The images and the audio/video are displayed via the browser itself.

+Note: for office documents, the bigger they are, the bigger should be the computer of the visitor to display them.

 Installation
 ------------

-The module uses an external library, [viewer.js], so use the release zip to install it, or use and init the source.
+The module uses an external library, [ViewerJS], so use the release zip to install it, or use and init the source.

 * From the zip

-Download the last release [`ViewerJs.zip`] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [ViewerJs.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development: